 We drove a little further up the coast in the late afternoon and stayed that night in a beautiful cabin that overlooked the Pacific.
 We watched the sunset together.
 Then Davyd painted in front of the fire and I read until we turned in.
 And we slept peacefully.

 It was a perfect day.
 A perfect day in a succession of many perfect days with Davyd, but a day that stands out.
 Not for any particular reason, but maybe because it seemed we were both entirely present.
 Because we were alone, undistracted, outside of our normal routine, enjoying each other’s company so completely.

 One of his paintings that I’ve decided to keep in my personal collection is called BIG SUR.
-It's the painting that he began in the cabin that night after our perfect day together and it reminds me of that time.
+It is the painting that he began in the cabin that night after our perfect day together.

 So I drove up the coast this last Sunday with three of Davyd’s closest friends—Alesia Leingang, Karen Huie, and Suzanne Steck.
 All three women loved him, supported him, understood him, miss him.
 And all three of them had traveled with Davyd, when I couldn’t, to various art shows around the country, so somehow it seemed appropriate that they join me on this final trip.

-We drove down to Pfeiffer Beach early on Monday morning, June 1, and I released Davyd's ashes into the surf.
-I’d bought a book of Rumi poems the day before at Nepenthe and I opened the book randomly to a page.
+We drove down to Pfeiffer Beach early on Monday morning June 1 and I spread Davyd’s ashes in the surf.
+I’d bought a book of Rumi poems the day before at Nepenthe, and I opened the book randomly to a page.
 This is what I read: